dofloinn/Fallout3rdYear/1_ClientServingProgramming/Exam Notes.md

 ### <mark style="background: #FF5582A6;">Design Issues for Layered Software:</mark>

-There are a number of key design issues common to several layers:
+<mark style="background: #FF5582A6;">There are a number of key design issues common to several layers:</mark>
-- <mark style="background: #FF5582A6;">Addressing</mark> – Each layer needs to be able to identify senders and receivers.
+- <mark style="background: #FF5582A6;">Addressing:</mark> Each layer needs to be able to identify senders and receivers.
 Some form of addressing is required
-- <mark style="background: #FF5582A6;">Error control</mark> - The receiver must be able to tell the sender which messages have been correctly received and which have not
+- <mark style="background: #FF5582A6;">Error control:</mark> The receiver must be able to tell the sender which messages have been correctly received and which have not
-- <mark style="background: #FF5582A6;">Sequencing</mark> - The protocol software on the the receiver must be able to re-sequence incoming messages
+- <mark style="background: #FF5582A6;">Sequencing:</mark> The protocol software on the the receiver must be able to re-sequence incoming messages
-- <mark style="background: #FF5582A6;">Flow Control</mark> – The receiver must be able to control the flow of information from the sender
+- <mark style="background: #FF5582A6;">Flow Control:</mark> The receiver must be able to control the flow of information from the sender

 The following are two examples of network <mark style="background: #FF5582A6;">models</mark>, namely the <mark style="background: #FF5582A6;">OSI</mark> and <mark style="background: #FF5582A6;">TCP/IP</mark> reference models